 What is your message to users?

 Your message to users goes beyond their needs.
-When your users leave your site, you want them to take away more than just what they came for.
+When the users leave the site, you want them to take away more than just what they came for.
 The implications of this are large and varied.
 If their need was to find out if you offer a specific degree program, make sure they leave with success stories of students in that program.
 If their need was to find out the time of tomorrow's show, make sure they leave knowing how wide and varied your whole schedule is.
 Tell them your stories.
 Highlight your people.
 Leave them knowing that you are professional, trustworthy and that you really care.
-Strong, impactful messages build credibility and engage your audience, increasing the likelihood they will revisit your content again in the future.
+Strong, impactful messages build credibility and engage the audience, increasing the likelihood they will revisit the content again in the future.

 Every webpage should incorporate search engine optimization (SEO).
 These are bits of copy, strategically placed, that make your site and its content searchable by Google, Bing and other search engines.

 Once you have identified your audience and your message for your web content, use the following strategies to develop your SEO:

 - Brainstorm possible key phrases that relate to the services you offer.

 - Consider what words would someone use to search for what you offer

 - Focus on language that is familiar to your audience, as opposed to internal language and jargon that requires experience and/or exposure to know and understand (i.e. “teacher preparation” vs “become a teacher”)